 The similarities of total tax burden between countries are produced using hierarchical cluster analysis.
-The Figure 3.
-Similarities between countries according to volume total tax without SSC, using all available data for the years 1995 to 2009 in order to including the changes of tax burden during the time, presents the groups with similar countries.
-According to the figure 3 three groups are produced and Finland, Denmark and Sweden stand alone in the highest level of tax burden.
+Figure 3 Similarities between countries according to volume total tax without SSC, using all available data for the years 1995 to 2009 in order to including the changes of tax burden during the time, presents the groups with similar countries (Thalassinos, Liapis and Thalassinos, 2013).
+According to Figure 3 three groups are produced and Finland, Denmark and Sweden stand alone in the highest level of tax burden.